ocaml/dune/doc/reference/files/config/index.rst

 config
 ======

-This file is used to set the global configuration of Dune which is applicable across projects and workspaces.
+This file is used to set Dune's global configuration, which is applicable across projects and workspaces.

 The configuration file is normally ``~/.config/dune/config`` on Unix systems